 Before writing a new driver, consider opening a new issue in the issue tracker.
 Use a subject like “Add support for Fooco AB-15”, and then say that you’re intending to write it.
 Ideally include a link to the manufacturer’s website, and maybe a very short description of the hardware.

-Drivers are written in C and live in src/devices/
+Drivers are written in C and live in src/devices/.
+Follow the

 naming scheme that already exists.
 Each driver needs to live in